 Hearing loss is detrimental to both physical and emotional wellbeing.
-Untreated hearing loss has been shown to cause anxiety, difficulty working, paranoia, depression and more.
-Knowing what questions to ask your audiologist can seem overwhelming when you are already dealing with the frustration of a hearing loss diagnosis.
+Untreated hearing loss can cause anxiety, difficulty working, paranoia, depression and more.
+Knowing what questions to ask your audiologist can seem overwhelming.
+When you are already dealing with hearing loss, it may be hard to remember all the questions you want to ask.
 Here are some of the most common questions asked during a visit to an audiologist.

 1. How do you check for hearing loss?

-Diagnosing hearing loss may start with your primary healthcare provider, who will perform a physical exam by looking into your ear.
-Your provider will look for possible causes, such as signs of an infection or ear wax buildup, and also any structural causes.
+Diagnosing hearing loss may start with your primary healthcare provider.
+They will perform a physical exam by looking into your ear.
+Your provider will look for possible causes.
+This could include signs of an infection or ear wax buildup, and also any structural causes.

-General screening tests and simple tuning fork tests may be performed.
+They may perform general screening tests and simple tuning fork tests.
 A tuning fork is a two-pronged, metal instrument that produces sound when struck.
-This test may indicate whether hearing loss is caused by damage to the vibrating parts of your middle ear and eardrum, or damage to inner ear nerves, or damage to both.
+This test may show if hearing loss is from damage to the vibrating parts of your middle ear and eardrum.
+It could also be from damage to inner ear nerves, or damage to both.
 Your provider may refer you to an audiologist who will perform more thorough testing.

 2. What is an audiologist?

 3. How do I read the hearing test?

 The audiologist can describe the test results to you.
 They will help you if you need a hearing device, such as a hearing aid.
 Some audiologists also may sell and offer hearing aid fitting services.
 They do this right in the office.

 4. How often should I have a hearing test?